Delftia acidovorans: Strains and phylogeny

 Delftia acidovorans exists as part of the Betaproteobacteria lineage within the Comamonadaceae family.
 D. acidovorans strains SPH1, ATCC 1 15668, and Cs 1-4 are closely related.
 While strains CCUG 247B and CCUG 15835 belong to Delftia acidovorans, they are more similar to Delftia tsuruhatensis.
 CCUG 247B and CCUG 15835 are often grouped with D. tsuruhatensis rather than D. acidovorans.

 Metabolism

-Delftia acidovorans is mesophilic and the optimal growing temperature is 30 °C. It will not survive in psychrophilic conditions.
-D. acidovorans is a non-halophile that prefers environments with minimal to none salt concentrations for growth.
+Delftia acidovorans is mesophilic and its optimal growing temperature is 30 °C. It will not survive in psychrophilic conditions.
+D. acidovorans is a non-halophile that prefers environments with minimal to no salt concentrations for growth.
 D. acidovorans strains Cs1-4 and SPH-1 are aerobic bacteria.